 Advantages of Estrogen Therapy

-- Does not cause bone loss
+- It does not cause bone loss.

-- Does not induce androgen-independent cancer growth
+- It does not induce androgen-independent cancer growth

 - Can dramatically slow the growth of some prostate cancer cell types